Configure role-based access control

-- David, the security admin, must have complete access for SSL Certificate management and monitoring but should have read-only access for system administration operations.
+- David, the security admin, must have complete access for SSL Certificate management and monitoring but must have read-only access for system administration operations.

 - Steve, an application admin, needs access to only specific applications and only specific configuration templates.

 - Greg, a network admin, needs access to system and network administration.

 - Chris also must provide RBAC for all users, irrespective of the fact that they are local or a multitenant.

 The following image shows the permissions that the administrators and other users have and their roles in the organization.

 To provide role based access control to his users, Chris must first add users in Citrix Cloud and only after that he can see the users in Citrix ADM.
 Chris must create access policies for each of the users depending on their role.
 Access policies are tightly bound to roles.
 So, Chris must also create roles, and then he must create groups as roles can be assigned to groups only and not to individual users.

 Access is the ability to perform a specific task, such as view, create, modify, or delete a file.
 Roles are defined according to the authority and responsibility of the users within the enterprise.
 For example, one user might be allowed to perform all network operations, while another user can observe the traffic flow in applications and help in creating configuration templates.